Accreditation Policies

 Add/Drop/Withdrawal

 Students are responsible for the completion of every course in which they are enrolled.
-If a student properly drops a course, it will appear on the student's transcript as "AW," indicating authorized withdrawal from the course while doing acceptable work.
+If a student properly withdraws from a course, it will appear on the student's transcript as "AW," indicating authorized withdrawal from the course while doing acceptable work.
 A "UW" will appear on transcripts indicating an unauthorized withdrawal from the course while doing unacceptable work, or a failure to timely withdraw from a course.
 Neither a course grade designated as "UW" nor “AW” will factor into the grade point average.
-In the JD program, the last day to drop a course and receive an “AW” is the end of the twelfth week of class for fall and spring semesters, and the eleventh week of class for summer session.
-In the MLS program, the last day to drop a course and receive an “AW” is the end of the fifth week of class.
+In the JD program, the last day to withdraw from a course and receive an “AW” is the end of the twelfth week of class for fall and spring semesters, and the eleventh week of class for summer session.
+In the MLS program, the last day to withdraw from a course and receive an “AW” is the end of the fifth week of class.
 Exact dates may be found on the academic calendar published by the Registrar’s Office.
-Withdrawals after the deadline will result in a “UW” for that course.
+After the withdrawal deadline a “UW” will be assigned for that course.

 Trinity Law School strongly believes that successful completion of Legal Research & Writing 1 and 2 is critical to students' ability to write well on law school exams.
-As a result, students enrolled in Legal Research & Writing 1 or Legal Research & Writing 2 may not drop that course without dropping all courses.
+As a result, students enrolled in LA 559 or LA 560b may not drop that course without dropping all courses.
 Likewise, if a student receives a UW in either of those courses, the student will automatically receive a UW in all courses in which the student is enrolled.

 Leaves of Absence and Withdrawal from the Law School